BY-LAWS

 Article VII — MEETINGS OF BOARD OF DIRECTORS

-An Annual Meeting of the Board of Directors shall be held at the same time and place as Annual Meeting of members.
+An Annual Meeting of the Board of Directors shall be held at the same time and place as the Annual Meeting of members.
 Special meetings of the Board of Directors may be called at any time by the President, or by two members of the board, and shall be held at the same time and place designated in the notice of such meeting.
-Notice of any Special Meeting shall be mailed or given by the Secretary to each Director at least five days before the date of the meeting.
+Notice of any Special Meeting shall be mailed, emailed or given by the Secretary to each Director at least five days before the date of the meeting.
 A majority of the members of the Board of Directors shall constitute a quorum for the transaction of business.

 Article VIII — COMMITTEES

 Section 1.
-Activities Committee shall organize club member activities, plan, and recommend contests for operating benefit in advance club interest in activities approved by the club.
-Shall maintain close liaison with the ARRL Androscoggin County Emergency Coordinator (EC) or the Maine Section Emergency Coordinator (SEC) to further club participation in the Amateur Radio Public Service Corps (ARPSC).
-Shall encourage new stations and reporting activities to the club into the elected Section Communication Manager of the ARRL.
-All these things to make the reputation of the club in amateur radio activities in the community as outstanding as possible.
-The Vice President shall serve as a Chairperson of the Activities Committee.
-He/She may appoint traffic subcommittee or assistance to aid him and specific branches of activity.
+Activities Committee shall organize club member activities, plan, and recommend contests for operating benefit in advance of club interest in activities approved by the club.
+Shall maintain close liaison with the ARRL Androscoggin County Emergency Coordinator (EC) or the Maine Section Emergency Coordinator (SEC) to further club participation in the Amateur Radio Emergency Service (ARES).
+Encourage newly licensed Amateur Radio operators and report activities to both the club and ARRL Section Manager (SM).
+Formulate action plans to help mitigate any cases of reported interference to amateur radio stations or to other radio services caused by an(y) amateur stations operating in the area.
+Amateur Radio activities will improve the reputation of the club and bolster the community.

 Section 3.
 PUBLIC RELATIONS COMMITTEE.
 Shall maintain a program to foster and guide the public relations of the club.

-Article IX — STATION TRUSTEE
+Article IX — TRUSTEE

 Article X — DUES

 The club by majority vote of those present at any regular meeting, may levy upon the membership such dues or assessments as shall be deemed necessary for providing funds for operating expenses and to carry on the business of the club within its objectives set forth in its Articles of Incorporation and By-Laws.
-Non-payment of such dues in assessment shall be cause for expulsion from the club two(2) months after they are due and payable.
-Any new licensed amateur radio operator shall be given a one (1) year free membership upon acceptance of his/her application for membership.
-The station trustee shall be given free membership for as long as he/she shall serve as Station Trustee yearly membership dues shall be paid upon acceptance of application for membership and yearly thereafter during the anniversary month of such acceptance.
+Non-payment of such dues in assessment shall be cause for expulsion from the club two (2) months after they are due and payable.
+Any new licensed Amateur Radio operator shall be given a one (1) year free membership upon acceptance of his/her application for membership.
+The Trustee shall be given free membership for as long as he/she serve as Trustee.
+Yearly membership dues shall be paid upon acceptance of application for membership and yearly thereafter during the anniversary month of such acceptance.

 Article XI — FISCAL YEAR